greyyang/XFMIS/README.md

 SYMIS
 =====

-This is simple MIS for Project-based Organization of ShiYan Chinatelecom
+This is simple MIS for Project-based Organization of XiangYang Chinatelecom